ayonbakshi/Cray-Tracer/README.md

 ![1 Sample](example_pictures/256samples.bmp)
 ![256 Samples](example_pictures/4ksamples.bmp)

-## HDRI
+## HDRI Backgrounds
 To add backgrounds to the scenes, an HDRI was spherically mapped to an infinite-radius sphere.
 Radience information can then be extracted from the HDRI (with your favourite tone-mapping function) to create a lit scenen.
-Here's an example:
+Here's an example.
+Notice the reflection of the other half of the scene in the shiny metal ball, and the refaction of the room lights and window light through the glass ball.

 ![HDRI](example_pictures/hdri.bmp)